'A hero': Singaporean thanks Thai man who rescued missing father from Hat Yai floods

 “He found that things were getting a bit more different and the locals were getting more panicky at the complex,” said Mr Vincent, 50, who did not join his father for the holiday.

-As floodwaters got above waist level, he managed to keep in contact with his family through Facebook and asked if he should return to the hotel.
+As floodwaters got above waist level, his father managed to keep in contact with his family through Facebook and asked if he should return to the hotel.

 “We asked him to stay at the complex because it’s dangerous walking, he told us that the water looks like it was moving quite fast,” said Mr Vincent.